ooog/CMPO385_Major_Project/README.md

 # CMPO385_Major_Project
-Final project for CMPO385 VUW
+Final project for CMPO385 at Victoria University of Wellington